mongodb-university/realm-template-apps/other/edge-server/client/README.md

 For this example application, you'll create an App Services App based on the `edge-server.todo` template app.

-This template app uses a backend with the following enabled:

-- Device Sync configured with:
+This template app uses a backend with Atlas Device Sync enabled and configured with:

 - An already defined `Item` collection in a `todo` database
 - A single default rule that allows *any* user to read or write Items to the collection

-- Anonymous authentication only
+> **NOTE:** This example application is NOT interoperable with any of the Atlas
+> Device SDK template apps.
+You must use the `edge-server.todo` template app.

 ### Set up your MongoDB Atlas account